Applesauce Muffins Recipe

 baked applesauce muffins in pan with cupcake liners

-• Don’t overmix the batter: stir until just combined to keep the muffins soft and tender.
+• Don’t overmix the batter.
+Stir just until the ingredients are combined.
+Overmixing can make the muffins dense instead of soft and tender.

-• Check for doneness early: ovens vary, so start checking a minute or two before the recommended baking time.
+• Check for doneness a little early.
+Every oven bakes differently, so begin checking the muffins a minute or two before the suggested baking time.

-• Let them cool slightly: the muffins continue to set as they cool, so let them rest for a few minutes before eating.
+• Let the muffins cool for a few minutes.
+They continue to set as they cool, and the texture improves if you give them a short rest before serving.

 applesauce muffin broken in two on small blue plate

-• Stir in ½ cup of chopped walnuts or pecans for extra crunch.
+• Add chopped nuts.
+Stir in 1/2 cup of chopped walnuts or pecans for a little crunch and extra flavor.

-• A handful (about ½ cup) adds natural sweetness and a chewy texture.
+• Include raisins.
+A generous handful, or about 1/2 cup, adds natural sweetness and a soft, chewy texture.

-• Swap out the raisins for mini chocolate chips for a fun treat.
+• Use mini chocolate chips.
+Replace the raisins with 1/2 cup of mini chocolate chips for a fun twist that children especially love.

-• Add a pinch of nutmeg or ginger for even more warmth and flavor.
+• Add extra spice.
+A pinch of nutmeg or ground ginger gives these muffins even more warm flavor.

 applesauce muffins recipe batter in muffin pan